-Reasonable access to employee work locations shall be granted officers of the Association and their officially designated representatives for the purpose of processing scope of representation.
+Reasonable access to employee work locations shall be granted officers of the Association and their officially designated representatives for the purpose of processing grievances or contacting members of the Association concerning business within the scope of representation.
 Such officers or representatives shall not enter any work location without the consent of the City Manager.
 Access shall be restricted so as not to interfere with the normal operations of the department or with established safety or security requirements.